microsoft/BotFramework-Composer/docs/concept-events-and-triggers-draft.md

 Bot Composer enables developers to create language training data in the dialog editing interface since it is deeply integrated with the [LUIS.ai](https://www.luis.ai/home) language understanding API.
 LUIS is able to take natural language input from users and translate it into a named intent and a set of extracted entity values the message contains.
 The content is managed by [LUDown](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown), a command line tool that helps covert [.lu file(s)](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) into JSON files for language processing applications such as [LUIS](http://luis.ai/) and [QnA](https://www.qnamaker.ai/) knowledge base.

 To define triggers with LUIS recognizer you need to:
-1. In the dialog context, choose **LUIS** as recognizer type (by default)
+1. On the right side of the Composer menu, choose **LUIS** as recognizer type (by default)
-2. In the dialog context, create **intents** with sample utterances and follow the [.lu format file](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md#lu-file-format).
+2. In the language understanding editor, create **intents** with sample utterances and follow the [.lu format file](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md#lu-file-format).
 Each intent contains a series of sample utterances which will be used as training data in LUIS to recognize the intent.

     <p align="left">
         <img alt="LUIS_intent" src="./media/events_triggers/LUIS_intent.png" style="max-width:300px;" />
     </p>

-3. Define `Intent Handlers` as `New Triggers`for each intent and configure each `Intent Handler` with specific intent.
+3. Define `Handle an Intent` as `New Triggers`for each intent and configure each `Handle an Intent` trigger with specific intent.

     <p align="left">
         <img alt="BookFlight_configure" src="./media/events_triggers/BookFlight_configure.png" style="max-width:300px;" />